 Convenience Sampling: Selects individuals who are easiest to reach, often used in exploratory research for quick, preliminary results.
 However, potential bias should be considered, as the sample may not accurately represent the entire population.

-Choosing the appropriate sampling technique enhances the reliability of statistical inferences and ensures that machine learning models are built on a solid foundation of representative data.
-Sampling is a critical component that influences every subsequent analysis and decision, laying the groundwork for successful data-driven insights and robust machine learning applications.
+Choosing the appropriate sampling technique improves the reliability of statistical inferences and ensures that machine learning models are built on a solid foundation of representative data.
+Sampling is a critical component that influences every subsequent analysis and decision, laying the groundwork for successful data-driven insights and strong machine learning applications.